rajasoun/otel-adot-xray-k3d-spike/README.md

 6. Access the hello-service: Use the commands `http http://hello.local.gd` and `http http://hello.local.gd/otel` to access the hello-service and verify the integration with AWS X-Ray.

+7. Visit the AWS X-Ray Console: Navigate to the AWS X-Ray console to view the traces and metrics collected from the hello-service.
+Ensure that the AWS region is set to `us-west-2` and the time range is set to `Last 5 minutes` as specified `bootstrap/aws-otel-collector/config.yaml`.

 Please refer to the provided readme file for detailed instructions and additional information about the project setup, configuration, and usage.

 ## Details